NeuralVDB: High-resolution Sparse Volume Representation using Hierarchical Neural Networks: Acknowledgements

-The key to unlocking the promises of NeuralVDB is, as the name indicates, neural networks.
+The key to unlocking the promise of NeuralVDB is, as the name indicates, neural networks.
 Recently neural scene representations have gained a lot of attention from the research community, especially around implicit geometry~\cite{park2019deepsdf,mescheder2019occupancy,michalkiewicz2019implicit,liu2020neural} or radiance fields~\cite{mildenhall2020nerf,yu2020pixelnerf}.
 Essentially, the neural representation encodes the field function that maps multi-dimensional input (such as positional coordinates or directions) to a field value (such as SDF, occupancy, density, or radiance) using neural networks.
-Thanks to the flexibility and differentiability of neural networks, this new approach opened up a variety of applications, including novel view reconstruction~\cite{mildenhall2020nerf}, compression~\cite{davies2020effectiveness,li2022high,takikawa2022variable}, adaptive resolution~\cite{takikawa2021neural}, etc.
+Thanks to the flexibility and differentiability of neural networks, this new approach opened up a variety of applications, including novel view reconstruction~\cite{mildenhall2020nerf}, compression~\cite{davies2020effectiveness,li2022high,takikawa2022variable}, adaptive resolution~\cite{takikawa2021neural}, etc. \doyubmr{Nonetheless, as we will illustrate in Section~\ref{sec:comparison} through additional comparisons with established neural scene representation techniques, relying solely on a neural approach falls short in delivering a model that balances both high quality and compact size. \minjaemr{By hybridizing a state-of-the-art data structure with a neural representation, NeuralVDB surpasses other methods in both qualitative and quantitative measures.}}

-We propose a new approach to memory efficient representations of static sparse volumes that combines the best of two worlds: neural scene representations have demonstrated that neural networks can achieve impressive compression of 3D data, and VDB offers an efficient hierarchical partitioning of sparse 3D data.
-The combination allows a VDB tree to focus on coarse upper node level topology information, while multiple neural networks compactly encode fine-grain topology and value information at the voxel and lower tree levels.
+We propose a new approach to memory efficient representations of static sparse volumes that combines the best of two worlds: neural scene representations have demonstrated that neural networks can achieve impressive compression of 3D data, and VDB offers an efficient hierarchical partitioning of sparse 3D data. \kenmr{This} combination allows a VDB tree to focus on coarse upper node level topology information, while multiple neural networks compactly encode fine-grain topology and value information at the voxel and lower tree levels.
 This also applies to animated volumes, even maintaining temporal coherency and improving performance with our novel temporal encoding feature.
-More precisely we summarize our contributions as follows: